 To ensure an efficient parole application process, the Board rarely interviews prisoners in prisons.
 Most Board hearings are conducted on paper, as opposed to face-to-face with the prisoner.

-When making its decision about a prisoner, the Board has access to extensive information which it receives from predominantly Corrections Victoria and Victoria Police.
+When making its decision about a prisoner, the Board has access to extensive information which it receives from predominantly Community Correctional Services (CCS) and Victoria Police.
 This includes, but is not limited to, a Parole Suitability Assessment, sentencing comments, victim statements, the prisoner’s criminal history, prison intelligence reports, written correspondence from the prisoner, psychological reports, risk and compliance reports, police reports, and much more.

 The Board only interviews prisoners when there is a specific need, such as to clarify information relating to the prisoner’s parole application.
 Interviews are normally conducted by video link.